ajuanijustus/automate-local-music-to-spotify/README.md

-# Automate Local Music Library to Spotify
+# Automate Moving Music from Local Library to Spotify
 Automating extraction of metadata from mp3 files in a desired file directory, finding the songs on Spotify and adding all the songs into a Spotify playlist of choice.

 ## Table of Contents